50 Things You Didn’t Know About the British Royal Family

 As the Queen descends from any royal aircraft, you can be assured that the wind will never blow her skirt up.
-That’s because all of the Queen’s skirts are weighted, according to the Telegraph.
+That’s because all of the Queen’s skirts are weighted.
 As for the rest of the family, here are the 10 dress code rules everyone in the royal family must follow.

 The royals BYOB